Growing Through Pain, and Avoiding Suffering

 Learning along the way

-In life we learn about what is painful and what can cause us suffering.
+In life, we learn about what is painful and what can cause us suffering.
 When we come into contact with the most heartrending pain, we become aware of our frailty.
-At the same time we also put ourselves in a position which can enable us to know our value.
+At the same time, we also put ourselves in a position which can enable us to know our value.

-And it is on this road where one learns that everything changes and that, after the clouds disappear, the sun will always shine again with the beauty and strength of a new dawn.
-And this when we discover the strength that lives within us.
-The strength which helps us to overcome the difficult roads and the inertia that pushes us onto them.
+And it is on this road that one learns that everything changes and that, after the clouds disappear, the sun will always shine again with the beauty and strength of a new dawn.

-On the path of pain we also see that a new order always emerges from chaos.
-A new order that has combined learning and experience to keep us moving forward.
 These times of pain can be easier and easier to cope with, and can give us more and more peace, and have the potential to be times of great transformation, and, of course, of great opportunities.

-“The most beautiful people I have met are those who have known defeat, suffering, struggle and loss, and who have found their way out of the depths “-
+“The most beautiful people I have met are those who have known defeat, suffering, struggle and loss, and who have found their way out of the depths”.